 CAUTION: this is not a craft idea for children as it requires the use of a glue gun.

 - Spun cotton balls.
 They come in many sizes from about a quarter inch to almost three inches.
 You can use smaller size balls for smaller atoms such as hydrogen and larger size balls for larger atoms such as carbon and oxygen.
-For the molecule that is in the picture here, I used 15mm diameter spun cotton balls (about .6 inches in diameter).
+For the caffeine molecule, we used 15mm diameter spun cotton balls (about .6 inches in diameter).

-- Paint and brush (spun cotton balls are sold white, unpainted).
-I like to use acrylic paint because it dries very fast and looks great.
+- Acrylic paint and paint brush (spun cotton balls are sold white, unpainted).

 1. Paint the balls.
-You can insert a bamboo skewer in the balls to hold them (they all have a little hole already).
-It helps with the painting and with the drying.
-To dry the balls, you can rest the bamboo sticks in a container.
-Acrylic paint on spun cotton should dry in about 10 minutes.
+You can insert a bamboo skewer in the balls to hold them.
+You can then rest the bamboo sticks in a container while the paint dries.

 2. When the paint is dry, glue the spheres together into the shape of a molecule.
 With the glue gun it only takes a few seconds for each connection.

-This is all that there is to it.
-It’s very fast and easy.
-To display your molecules, you can glue them onto a nice wooden pedestal, or just glue them onto a piece of cardboard such as a drink coaster.
+You are done :) To display your molecules, you can glue them onto a nice wooden pedestal, or just glue them onto a piece of cardboard.
 You can start with simple molecules and work your way up to complex molecular models such as DNA models.

-I hope you enjoyed this page and got some inspiration for you next molecule building projects.
-As always, if you have any questions, do not hesitate to get in touch (or leave a comment below), it’s always a pleasure to hear from you.
+I hope you enjoyed this tutorial.
+As always, if you have any questions, do not hesitate to get in touch via the comment section below.
+We are always here to help.
 Happy crafting!